About me

 - This opinion piece we wrote in 2021.

 - The position statement on Climate Intervention from the American Geophysical Union, for which I was part of the expert panel.
+Followed by a set of Ethical Guidelines for Climate Intervention Research sponsored by AGU.

 - Solar radiation modification is risky, but so is rejecting it: a call for balanced research.